I've Lost You

 "I've Lost You" is a song written by Alan Blaikley and Ken Howard (under the pen name 'Steve Barlby') for Iain Matthews.
-It was originally recorded in 1969 and released on Matthews' first solo album after leaving Fairport Convention: Matthews' Southern Comfort.
+It was originally recorded by Mathews in 1969 and released on his first solo album after leaving Fairport Convention: Matthews' Southern Comfort.

 Elvis Presley recording

 "I've Lost You" was covered by Elvis Presley.
 It was released in July 1970, debuted at number 85 on the Hot 100 on 1 August 1970, and reached number 32 on 29 August – 5 September 1970.
 On the Cash Box chart, however, it reached as high as number 18.
 It also charted at number five on the Adult Contemporary chart.
 The song became a gold record.

 As a newly released single, Presley included it in his setlist during his third Las Vegas season (August/September 1970) and the version from 12 August Dinner Show was included in the MGM movie Elvis: That's the Way It Is.

 In Canada, "I've Lost You" was a Top 10 hit.
 It peaked at number 10, and spent two weeks in that position.
 It was also a top 10 hit in the United Kingdom where Presley's career was on something of a major resurgence, reaching number 9 for two weeks in November and December.

 The song might be seen as reflecting the state of Elvis' marriage to Priscilla at the time it was recorded (4 June 1970).